riesvile/nospace/README.md

 });
 ```

 Those routes run on your server.
-Jev handles spacing, Luna handles spelling, and you supply the API keys.
-The demo lives separately.
+Jev handles spacing, Luna handles spelling.

-Works with inputs and textareas; other editors can use the headless API.
+Works with inputs and textareas - other editors can use the headless API.
 Built for English, still experimental.
 Requires Node 22.12+.

 [Setup and API details](docs/integration.md) · [How it works](docs/architecture.md)